You are here

 Visit the READ Act Designation page for more information on this topic.

-Can teachers in grades 4 & 5 that complete the READ Act teacher training go ahead and upload their documentation into COOL?
+Can any teacher that completes the READ Act teacher training go ahead and upload their documentation into COOL?

-Yes, any licensed teacher that has completed the READ Act teacher training requirement, can upload their documentation to COOL and have the READ Act designation added to their license.
+Yes, any licensed teacher that has completed the READ Act teacher training requirements, can upload their documentation to COOL and have the READ Act designation added to their license.

 Do teachers without a license submit their documentation of meeting the READ Act teacher training requirement to COOL?